INTRODUCING THE NELSONIANS®

 In order to permit this, ROBUSTO models have provisions to interchange or accept various components.
 In some cases, such as when the InFocus Microscope Objective Converter is used, the TS-160 is transformed into what can virtually be considered to be an entirely new optical device.
 Yet, all accessories and converters can be carried on-location with the regular components, ready to be applied on-the-spot to solve even the most unanticipated challenges that arise.

-The SUFFOCATOR™ for the InfiniProbe TS-160 ROBUSTO™ is a module that conveniently replaces the standard rear tubes of the TS-160 and acts as an extremely sensitive secondary fine focus.
+The SUFFOCATOR™ for the InfiniProbe TS-160 ROBUSTO™ is a module that replaces the standard rear tubes of the TS-160 and acts as an extremely sensitive secondary fine focus.
 It does so without introducing breathing (the changes in magnification when focus adjustments are made) for virtually any and all imaging accessories used with the TS-160.
+The Suffocator is supplied mated to a TS-160 Robusto and is not a user-added accessory.

 From variable focusing Macro and Micro objectives—to a series of distance-corrected taking objectives—to snorkel dipping objectives (in preparation)—to fixed working distance microscope objectives potentially reaching the limits of classical microscope resolution—all can be fine focused essentially without breathing.
 When equipped with a SUFFOCATOR, the TS-160 can literally be used to image a Blood Moon to a Blood cell.
 Since the TS-160 maintains focus out to infinity, it is ideal for forced perspective.
 Now, once a primary focus is set by the TS-160’s main focusing control, the SUFFOCATOR can then be used to provide an incredibly sensitive fine focusing capability which is devoid of breathing as well.